safinal/compositional-image-retrieval/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 🔍 Overview
-This repository contains our solution for the Compositional Retrieval Challenge, part of the [**Rayan International AI Contest**](https://ai.rayan.global).
+This repository contains our solution for the Compositional Image Retrieval Challenge, part of the [**Rayan International AI Contest**](https://ai.rayan.global).
 The challenge aims to develop a system capable of retrieving the most relevant image from a database by understanding a combination of visual and textual inputs.

 ## 🎯 Challenge Objective